openopus/ng-pane-manager2/examples/01-simple/README.md

      ]
 ```

+**NOTE:** If you have `ng serve` running in the background, you may have to restart it for this change to take effect.

 To use the default cosmetic style rules from this stylesheet, add the `ng-theme-default` class to the pane manager component:

 ```html